-We spoke with two members from the SRE team, Alex Blyth, Zulhilmi Zainudin, and Ian Banks, to learn more about their role at Civo.
+We spoke with three members from the SRE team, Alex Blyth, Zulhilmi Zainudin , and Ian Banks, to learn more about their role at Civo.
 Through this series, we aim to provide you with an overview of the different roles we have at Civo and what advice our team has.
 You can discover more about our team in our “day in the life of a Go Dev” and “day in the life of an Intern” blog.

 What has your journey with Civo looked like?

 Alex: I started at Civo as a Cloud Engineer, which was a similar role to my previous SRE position.
 When I started at Civo, I spent a lot of time working on the hardware side of things, then I moved into the SRE role at the start of 2022.

 Zulh: I’ve been a developer for many years and have tried various technologies including blockchain prior to joining Civo as a Developer before transitioning to a SRE.
 Being in an SRE position with development experience under my belt has made me like a pilot who knows which knobs can be toggled on or off, how much I need to ramp, and whether it’s safe for me to go manual or autopilot.
 It’s not always science.
 Sometimes it’s just a gut feeling, coming from past experiences.

 Ian: I've been working at Civo since the start, initially as a Cloud Engineer and then I moved into the SRE team.
 As I have been with the team throughout every stage of the development, it makes me proud of what we have done and excited for what we have planned in the future.
 The early stages of being at Civo coincided with the beginning of the pandemic in 2020, when everyone transitioned to working at home.
 This was a big change, but one that has ultimately encouraged me to communicate with my colleagues more.
 Although spread around the world, I personally think that the company feels closer in some way than when we all worked in the same office.
 On a technical level, I have gained a great deal of knowledge and have been able to use past experience towards my current role.